koii-network/kpl-helper/README.md

 # Koii Task Middleman

-This project is an example solution that converts the data produced by Koii Nodes into a ready-to-use standartized JSON format.
+This project aims to bridge the gap between the Koii Task Submissions and a standardized database.

 ![Task Middleman](https://i.imgur.com/JeNpHHO.png)